-The implementation of the Cybersecurity Framework and the tools previously highlighted by water and wastewater treatment facilities has varied.
-In the February 2018 report on Framework implementation by the GAO, the EPA reported it does not have the statutory ability to collect information on implementation of the Framework by the water sector and had no plans to implement a methodology to do it.
-[32]
+The implementation of the cybersecurity framework and the tools previously highlighted by water and wastewater treatment facilities has varied.
+In its February 2018 report on framework implementation by the GAO, the EPA reported it does not have the statutory ability to collect information on implementation of the framework by the water sector, and that it had no plans to implement a methodology to do so^[32].

 This perspective was not unique to the water sector.
-A dearth of information on Framework implementation was ubiquitous across all 16 CI sectors [32].
-The water sector is the most proactive of the CI sectors to leverage assessment resources, however.
-From 2009 to 2014, 128 onsite assessments were conducted by the sector-double the number conducted by the next closest sector in the same amount of time [43].
+A dearth of information on framework implementation was ubiquitous across all 16 CI sectors^[32].
+The water sector is the most proactive of the CI sectors in leveraging assessment resources, however.
+From 2009 to 2014, 128 on-site assessments were conducted by the sector, which was double the number conducted by the next closest sector in the same amount of time^[43].

-Reasons for not leveraging security assessment tools at the local level included: lack of awareness of tool availability; limited understanding of cyber threats to the facility or sector; lack of personnel to dedicate to conducting security risk assessments; reluctance to share sensitive information; and absence of directives from higher echelons to implement risk assessments [32], [2].
-The primary focus of the facilities is provide the service for which they are mandated.
-While importance of security was not entirely ignored, being able to simply execute the mission of water reclamation or purification was prioritized over other activities.
-Time to dedicate to security considerations limited.
-[32], [52]
+Reasons for not leveraging security assessment tools at the local level included lack of awareness of tool availability, limited understanding of cyber threats to the facility or sector, lack of personnel to dedicate to conducting security risk assessments, reluctance to share sensitive information, and an absence of directives from higher echelons to implement risk assessments [^{32], [2]}.
+The primary focus of the facilities is to provide the service which they are mandated to provide.
+While security was not entirely ignored, water reclamation and purification was prioritized over other activities.
+Time to dedicate to security considerations was limited^{[32],[52]}.

-One local facility manager who was interviewed, depended on the state to manage security concerns.
+One local facility manager who was interviewed depended on the state to manage security concerns.
 The manager was unaware of WaterISAC or the tools available.
 While the importance of security was not misunderstood, daily operations had primacy.

-In 2015, the EPA published results of a pilot test of a contamination warning system (CWS) conducted jointly with five different water utilities across the U.S. Its purpose was to determine timely detection and response to drinking water contamination.
-Cybersecurity was an important component of the program, with emphasis on detection of contamination (with a minimum of false positives), operational reliability, and early detection to improve response time.
-[32], [52]
+In 2015, the EPA published the results of a pilot test of a contamination warning system (CWS) conducted jointly with five water utilities across the U.S. Its purpose was to examine detection of and response to drinking water contamination.
+Cybersecurity was an important component of the program, with an emphasis on the detection of contamination (with a minimum of false positives), operational reliability, and early detection to improve response time^{[32],[52]}.

-The report highlighted the importance of communicating the value of the program to personnel and the impact to daily operations and how it enhanced core job functions.
+The report highlighted the importance of communicating the value of the program to personnel, the impact to daily operations, and how it enhanced core job functions.
 Support from senior management, education of key leaders, and inclusive engagement across the staff were particular lessons learned.
-In the latter instance, it was discovered one pilot site did not engage their IT personnel and found the design of the information system was infeasible because it conflicted with IT requirements.
-While the report focused on a CWS, the challenges of incorporating the multiple facets of a new process is applicable to instituting and assessing cybersecurity at the local level of the water sector.
-[52]
+In the latter instance, it was discovered one pilot site did not engage its IT personnel and found the design of the information system to be infeasible because it conflicted with IT requirements.
+While the report focused on a CWS, the challenges of incorporating the multiple facets of a new process are applicable to instituting and assessing cybersecurity at the local level of the water sector^[52].